StackExchange/stack-blog/_posts/2012-08-08-stack-exchange-is-not-a-forum-the-role-of-niceness-on-a-qa-site.markdown

 Everyone loves to quote from [the FAQ's etiquette section](http://stackoverflow.com/faq#etiquette), particularly the first "be nice" bit.
 But it's the last section that has all the action items:

-<blockquote>**Be honest.**
+>**Be honest.**

+>
 Above all, be honest.
 If you see misinformation, vote it down.
 Add comments indicating what, specifically, is wrong.
 Provide better answers of your own.
-Best of all — edit and improve the existing questions and answers!</blockquote>
+Best of all — edit and improve the existing questions and answers!

 Tired of seeing crappy questions?
 Close them.
 Irritated by lousy answers?
 Down-vote them.
 Depressed by the meaningless junk that some people post whenever they see an empty text field?
 Delete it!
 Embarrassed by poor grammar or formatting?
 Edit it! **See someone being rude?
 Flag it!** All of these tools exist, and [we're working hard on making them better and more effective](http://meta.stackoverflow.com/questions/139536/new-feature-community-review-tasks-now-in-beta).